bricker0/Map-a-Feature-Service/README.md

         var seattleLandmarks = L.esri.featureLayer({url: 'https://gisrevprxy.seattle.gov/arcgis/rest/services/ext/WM_CityGISLayers/MapServer/55'}).addTo(map);
  ```

  I need popup information for this new layer too.
 I see what attributes are available and decide to share information about the address and how long this site has been recognized.
-I add the following under the feature properties
+I add the following under the feature properties.

   ```
   //popup information for landmarks

-  seattleLandmarks.bindPopup(function(feature) {
+            seattleLandmarks.bindPopup(function(layer) {
-            return L.Util.template('<h3>{NAME}</h3><hr /><p>This landmark is located at {ADDRESS} and has been recognized since {EFF_DATE}.', feature.properties);
+            return L.Util.template('<h3>{NAME}</h3><hr /><p>This landmark is located at {ADDRESS}.', layer.feature.properties);

          });

   ```

-The dates look bizarre so I decide to remove that from the label, it is meaningless!
 Now we should see trees and landmarks.
 Fun!
 Let's keep going!

 ##Add base map selector

-I want to user to be able to change the base maps if they would like.
+I want to user to be able to change the basemap.

 Add the following into the style tag.
 Make sure you place it properly, after the } the close of the #map